 - through a challenging introduction to teaching, it provides an opportunity to earn college-level credit.
-The only such national model, it is used in 41 other states. - ✓ Operating under articulation agreements in place for dual credit accrual upon course completion, 22 "College Partners" in teacher education institutions collaborate with CERRA to offer enrichment experiences for Cadets. - ✓ Students must have at least a 3.0 average in a college preparatory curriculum, be recommended in writing by five teachers, and submit an essay on why they want to participate in the class. - ✓ Teacher Cadet instructors must meet certain criteria, and attend a three-day training course.
-The level of Teacher shortages and vacancies at the high school level likely impacts the availability of the program, especially in hard-to-staff schools. - ✓ CERRA's Overview of Teacher Cadets indicated that over 71,000 students have participated in the program since it began. - ✓ According to the CERRA Program Report for 2021-22: there were 171 program sites, some of which offer more than one Teacher Cadet class; 2,398 high school students completed the related "Experiences in Education"; 783 (33%) of participants were non-white; 23% were male; and 36% of Cadets who completed an end-of-course survey indicated they plan to teach (2,252 of the 2,398 Cadets). - ✓ Teacher Cadet program expenses are modest, as CERRA receives revenue associated with other states that use its "Experiencing Education" curriculum and materials.
-For additional details, see the April 2022 report cited on page 20. - ✓ Approximately half of overall TLP loan applicants self-report as having been in the Teacher Cadet program, so it has been an essential source of potential candidates for the teacher pipeline.
-For 2021-22, 90% of the 475 students indicating having been Teacher Cadets received a TLP loan, slightly exceeding the overall Program approval rate of 87%.
+The only such national model, it is used in 41 other states. - ✓ Operating und articulation agreements in place for dual credit accrual upon course completion, 22 "College Partners" in teacher education institutions collaborate with CERRA to offer enrichment experiences for Cadets. - ✓ Students must have at least a 3.0 average in a college preparatory curriculum, be recommended in writing by five teachers, and submit an essay on why they want to participate in the class. - ✓ Teacher Cadet instructors must meet certain criteria, and attend a three-day training course.
+The level of Teacher shortages and vacancies at the high school level likely impacts the availability of the program, especially in hard-to-staff schools. - ✓ CERRA's Overview of Teacher Cadets indicated that over 71,000 students have participated in the program since it began. - ✓ According to the CERRA Program Report for 2020-21: there were 169 program sites, some of whom offer more than one Teacher Cadet class; 2,309 high school students completed the related "Experiences in Education"; 771 (33%) of were the participants were non-white 21% were male; 33% of Cadets who completed an end-of-course survey indicated they plan to teach (2,173 of the 2,309 Cadets). - ✓ Teacher Cadet program expenses are modest, as CERRA receives revenue associated with other states that use its "Experiencing Education" curriculum and materials.
+For additional details, see the April 2022 report cited above. - ✓ Approximately half of overall TLP loan applicants self-report as having been in the Teacher Cadet program, so it has been an essential source of potential candidates for the teacher pipeline.
+For 2021-22, 90% of the 475 students indicating having been Teacher Cadets received a TLP loan, slightly exceeding the overall Program approval rate of 87%. - ✓ The level of Teacher shortages and vacancies at the high school level likely impacts the availability of the program, especially in hard-to-staff schools - further erosion in the teacher pipeline.